AIMultipleAIMultiple

 10. AI for content moderation and threat detection in social media

-While it could be argued that content moderation is not directly related to cybersecurity, it involves aspects of cybersecurity practices, from detecting and mitigating threats to ensuring real-time responses and protecting user rights.
-These platforms must identify and mitigate harmful content, including misinformation, hate speech, and illegal activities while balancing user privacy and freedom of expression.
+While it could be argued that content moderation is not directly related to cybersecurity, it involves aspects of cybersecurity practices, including detecting and mitigating threats, ensuring real-time responses, and protecting user rights.
+These platforms must identify and minimize harmful content, including misinformation, hate speech, and illegal activities, while striking a balance between user privacy and freedom of expression.

 Malicious actors often use sophisticated techniques to evade detection.
 The cybersecurity challenge here is to stay ahead of these evasion techniques to prevent harmful content from spreading.